The story behind Mother Cover.

 The “professional” about me bit:

 In her most exciting and demanding role yet, Beth is a proud mother to her daughter, Ruby.
-She is also a fur mom to Ella and together with her husband, a fellow entrepreneur, they call the Canadian prairies home.
+Together with her husband, a fellow entrepreneur, and their dog, Ella, they call the Canadian prairies home.